 The Additional services are Dialysis Centre Digital Color Doppler, Specialist Consultation Centre, Diagnostic Centre supported with modern equipments.

 The diagnostic laboratory has the facilities of doing Biochemistry, Haematology, Microbiology & Histopathological examination.
 The institute continues to acquire sophisticated medical equipments.
 Nephrology unit with dialysis, CT scan, Imaging, Digital X-Ray, ESWL stone crush machine have been added very recently.

 Renowned specialists, highly skilled technical, nursing aids and supporting staffs contribute to the reputation of this Hospital as a Medical Centre of Excellence in this region.

-The hospital conducts clinico-social services (cataract operation, cleft-lip & cleft-palate operation) for the poor section of the society.
+The hospital conducts clinico-social services (cataract operation, cleft-lip & cleft-palat operation) for the poor section of the society.
 These activities are performed free of cost.
 Dutch Bangla Bank is the main partner of these services.